David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 The goal of this document is:
 1. Define scheduling
 1. Define how scheduling occurs
+1. Define properties of the scheduler
+1. Enumerate the rewrite rules that each operator in the sequence language must support in order to enable scheduling
 1. Define the relationship between scheduling and the auto-scheduler
-1. Enumerate the rewrite rules that each operator in the sequence language must support in order to enable scheduling
+1. Explain the auto-scheduling algorithm
+1. Prove optimality of the algorithm

 # Scheduling Definition
 Scheduling is converting all the operators in a program from sequence language